Joseph is the Vice President of Customer Success at ClearPoint

 Table of Contents

-A Balanced Scorecard—often abbreviated as “BSC”— is a strategy management framework that includes four perspectives of your strategy: Financial, Customer, Internal Process, and Learning and Growth.
+To back up a bit from that example, let’s define Balanced Scorecard—often abbreviated as “BSC.”
+It is a strategy management framework that includes four perspectives of your strategy: Financial, Customer, Internal Process, and Learning and Growth.

 The Balanced Scorecard enables you to break goals into measures, measures into projects, and projects into action items.
 Measures should always tie back to goals, giving you direct feedback around how you’re doing.
 By aligning actions with strategy—and measuring the outcome of those actions—you gain directly relevant insights on strategic performance.